 How To Make Honey Roasted Cashews:

 Step 2: Melt the butter in a microwave-safe container, then add the honey to the container.
 Mix well.
-The warm butter will help soften the honey so it can coat your cashews evenly!
+The warm butter will help soften the honey to coat your cashews evenly!

 Step 3: Pour the honey onto the nuts.
 Add salt (the amount is a personal preference.)
 Use a large spoon to toss to mix the nut mixture well to coat all of the nuts.
 Feel free to add a little cinnamon to add some more flavor!